What I Keep Witnessing In This Work

 Not through pretending the past never happened.

 Not through “fixing” themselves.
-But through seeing clearly.

-And slowly no longer living entirely from old adaptations.
-When that happens, people begin to see possibilities where there once felt like only limitation.
-And every time I witness that shift every time someone begins to feel lighter, freer, more connected, more alive it reminds me again how much becomes possible when survival is no longer running the whole story.
+And every time I witness that shift - every time someone begins feeling lighter, freer, more alive inside themselves - it reminds me again how much becomes possible when survival is no longer running the whole story.

 Jennifer Degen